wangqianwen0418/DRAVA/docs/back-end.md

 The backend is developed and tested with `python@3.7.9`

+First, download or clone our github repo at https://github.com/wangqianwen0418/DRAVA.

-First, install all dependent packages:
+Second, go to the repo folder and install all dependent packages:

 ```sh
 cd server